gurumojo/text/neurodiversity/engagement.md

 I say lies because none of those teams focused on building the individuals who comprised the membership of those juggernauts shipping value biweekly.

 Surely, I'm exaggerating...?!
+No.  One case in point was the wide distribution encouraged after a developer on my sprint team, having obviously mistaken some communication failure as my personal deficit, sent out an article disparaging "expert beginners" as unknowing immitators then repeatedly had loud conversation near me about how some people were clueless to their own imposter behavior....
+Nevermind that most of my clarifying questions were overridden as though I simply hadn't done my homework.
+He seemed certain we were all fighting over supremacy vs. clawing out a spare living by leaving everything one has on the playing field.
+He spoke as though we should all have read from the same page and come to the same conclusions, his neurotypical white privilege blindness was phenomenal, and the recruitment efforts were dizzying!

-No.  These teams only built more efficient ways to extract value from many more people for the benefit of ever fewer.
-I was fought at every single step when I raised concerns over accessibility in either product or process, but I still found ways to build consensus and enact change within those teams which respected team member needs as well as the mythical business user.
-Every single time such organization, driven by the very people providing the value leveraged by the business, was recognized in my personal history that same business acted to eliminate a perceived threat rising up (e.g. the axe fell on my neck instead of good ol' boy incompetents plainly exposed via objective qualitative measures yet protected socially).
+These teams only built more efficient ways to extract value from many more people for the benefit of ever fewer.
+I was fought at every single step when I raised concerns over accessibility in either product or process, but I still found ways to build consensus and enact change within those teams while showing respect for team member needs as well as the mythical business user.
+Every single time such organization, driven by the very people providing the value leveraged by the business, was recognized in my personal history that same business acted to eliminate a perceived threat rising up (e.g. the axe fell on my neck instead of good ol' boy incompetents plainly exposed using objective qualitative measures yet protected socially).

 Those same teams had already documented improved outcomes via my advising toward